A Tangled Tale: Summary of Knots and solutions

 Knot III, Mad Mathesis.
-Overbearing aunt Mad Mathesis bets her niece that she can select a train from London that will pass more trains than her niece's does.
-The niece loses, but thinks she has found a solution to win, a second time.
+Overbearing aunt Mad Mathesis proposes a game to her niece Clara: they go from London by different trains and the winner will be a person whose train will pass more trains.
+Nobody wins because the numbers of the trains are equal.
+Clara thinks she has found a solution to win a second time, but she loses.

 Knot IV, The Dead Reckoning.
 The two knights of Knot I, in a modern guise, are party to a dispute about the weight of passengers' bags lost overboard from a ship.

 Knot V, Oughts and Crosses.
 The aunt and niece from Knot III are in an art museum.
-Trading snipes as before, the aunt evades her niece's logical problem: the niece's preceptress had told her girls "The more noise you make the less jam you will have, and vice versa."
+Trading snipes as before, the aunt evades her niece's logical problem: Clara's preceptress had told her girls "The more noise you make the less jam you will have, and vice versa."
 The niece wants to know if this means that if they are silent, they will have infinite jam.
-Instead, her aunt responds with her own logical problem.
+Instead, Mad Mathesis responds with her own logical problem: about writing symbols concerning quality of paintings.

 Knot VI, Her Radiancy.
-Two travellers appear in Kgovjni, a land referenced in earlier Knots.
-The ruler places them in "the best dungeon, and abundantly fed on the best bread and water" until they resolve a logical problem.
+Two travellers from Knot IV appear in Kgovjni, a land referenced in the genealogical problem from Knot II.
+The ruler places them in "the best dungeon, and abundantly fed on the best bread and water" until they resolve a logical problem about a knitting contest.